dimaslanjaka/universal-framework/wp-content/plugins/google-apps-login/readme.txt

 = 2.10.5 =

-Multisite improvements: better handling of COOKIE_DOMAIN configuration and also allows login redirects straight to subsites even when login is handled by the root site's wp-login.php page.
+Multisite improvements: better handling of COOKIE_DOMAIN configuration and also allows login redirects straight to sub-sites even when login is handled by the root site's wp-login.php page.
 Login page cookies now last for the length of the current browser session instead of for a fixed time, so this should reduce unexpected 'Session mismatch' errors.

 Ensures plugin options are not loaded until 'plugins_loaded' stage.
 This makes it easier to use the gal_options hook more reliably.